-For our purposes, CDGs will appear when we compare a current clustering $C$ to a target clustering $C'$.
+For our purposes, CDGs appear when we compare a current clustering $C$ to a target clustering $C'$.
 The $CDG(C,C')$ is a convenient way to represent the necessary changes in the assignment of items to clusters.
-Informally, a CDG contains an arc from node $i$ to node $j$ with label $x$, if the item $x$ has to move from cluster $C_i$ to cluster $C'_j$.
+Informally, a CDG contains an arc from node $i$ to node $j$ with label $x$ if the item $x$ has to move from cluster $C_i$ to cluster $C'_j$.
 One may remove isolated nodes in a CDG; these nodes correspond to clusters that have the same items in both $C$ and $C'$.

 We call a cycle in a CDG a \emph{cyclical exchange} of items between clusters, and a path in the clustering graph a \emph{sequential exchange}.
-If $CDG(C,C')$ consists of a single cyclical or sequential exchange, we will say that $C$ and $C'$ {\em differ} by a single exchange. {\em Applying} a cyclical or sequential exchange refers to updating $C$ to the clustering $C'$ that differs from $C$ by only this exchange.
+If $CDG(C,C')$ consists of a single cyclical or sequential exchange, we say that $C$ and $C'$ {\em differ} by a single exchange. {\em Applying} a cyclical or sequential exchange refers to updating $C$ to the clustering $C'$ that differs from $C$ by only this exchange.
 Informally, the item reassignments indicated by the arcs of the cyclical or sequential exchange are performed.
 Figure \ref{fig:basisChange} depicts an example.

-For a transition between two clusterings, we are going to create a sequence of intermediate clusterings that differ from the next by just a single exchange.
-There are several arguments why this is a natural choice: the only conceptually simpler difference between two clusterings takes the form of an exchange of a single {\em item}.
-However, such simpler exchanges would immediately violate cluster size bounds if the shapes of $C$ and $C'$ coincide - in this case, $CDG(C,C')$ decomposes into arc-disjoint cycles, and only cyclical exchanges may be applied to retain feasible clusterings ~\cite{Borgwardt2013}.
+For a transition between two clusterings, we create a sequence of intermediate clusterings that differ from the next by just a single exchange.
+There are several arguments why this is a natural choice: the only conceptually simpler difference between two clusterings takes the form of an exchange of a {\em single item}.
+However, such simpler exchanges would immediately violate cluster size bounds if the shapes of $C$ and $C'$ coincide -- in this case, $CDG(C,C')$ decomposes into arc-disjoint cycles, and only cyclical exchanges may be applied to retain feasible clusterings.
 Further, our more general exchanges, in a sense, aggregate several single-item exchanges, and perform them together.
-This is beneficial for keeping the number of steps, respectively the number of clusterings, in the transition low.
+This is beneficial for a low number of steps, i.e., number of clusterings, in the transition.

 Second, the sites used for the construction of both LSAs and separating power diagrams take a central role.
 Let $s=(s_1^T,\dots,s_k^T)^T$ be the site vector for the initial clustering $C^s$ in the transition, and let $t=(t_1^T,\dots,t_k^T)^T$ be the site vector for the target clustering $C^t$.
 We construct a sequence of clusterings that follows a {\em linear transition} from $s$ to $t$: essentially, we want to identify the intermediate clusterings and power diagrams that occur if we linearly move the location of the sites $s_1,\dots,s_k$ of $C^s$ to the sites $t_1,\dots,t_k$ of $C^t$.
 Each of these clusterings is itself a constrained LSA for a site vector $(1-\lambda) s + \lambda t$ for some $0<\lambda<1$.